 In “Thy Pomp Shall Soon Pass Away”, ‘Abdu’l-Bahá distinguished the glory of Jesus Christ from the dominion of human leaders like Napoleon.

 Militarizing Human Ingenuity placed the story of the invention of flight alongside ‘Abdu’l-Bahá’s commentary on the dilemma that sits at the heart of modern progress.

-We continued our coverage of the 1912 Presidential election in four features: Elephants In Chicago, In The Hands Of The Wise, Donkeys In Baltimore, and Woodrow Wilson: The Man Who Would Be President.
+We continued our coverage of the 1912 Presidential election in four features: Elephants In Chicago, Politicking and Personalities, Donkeys In Baltimore, and Woodrow Wilson: The Man Who Would Be President.
 The Republicans re-nominated President Taft as their candidate; the Democrats have chosen Woodrow Wilson; while former President Roosevelt is hovering the wings.
 The election campaign is about to begin.

 Finally, while Americans had many different ideas about who ‘Abdu’l-Bahá was, we let him answer the question in an aptly title feature: Who Is ‘Abdu’l-Bahá?